Skip to Content

 What Can I Plant In December?
 [Vegetable Gardening Guide]

 Is cabin fever wearing you down?
-Ready to play in the garden despite it being the coldest stretch of the year?
-Break out your thickest gardening gloves and a coat because there are a few plants you can start, even in December.
+Are you ready to play in the garden despite December being the coldest stretch of the year?
+Or maybe you want to become more self-sufficient?
+Break out your thickest gardening gloves and a coat, then!
+Because there are a handful of yummy vegetables you can grow, even in December.

 Before beginning, be sure to check out the USDA Plant Zone Hardiness Map to identify your planting zone.